ckeditor/ckeditor5/docs/installation/integrations/angular.md

 ## Accessing the editor instance

-The CKEditor 5 rich text editor component provides all the functionality needed for most use cases.
-When access to the full CKEditor 5 API is needed you can get the editor instance with an additional step.
+The CKEditor&nbsp;5 rich text editor component provides all the functionality needed for most use cases.
+When access to the full CKEditor&nbsp;5 API is needed you can get the editor instance with an additional step.

 To do this, create a template reference variable `#editor` pointing to the `<ckeditor>` component: